-Lobbying and advocacy are similar, however, while lobbying is more formal- occurring mostly within the legislative system (e.g., helping write bills, testifying before lawmakers), regarding specific legislation-advocacy is more informal, occurring mostly outside of the formal legislative system.
-Advocacy is influencing, occurring in a more general way.
+Lobbying and advocacy are similar, however, while lobbying is more formal-occurring mostly within the legislative system (e.g., helping write bills, testifying before lawmakers regarding specific actions)-advocacy is more informal-occurring mostly outside of the formal legislative system.
+Advocacy is a form of influence.

 Florence Nightingale is quoted as saying, "What cruel mistakes are sometimes made by benevolent men and women in matters of business about which they can know nothing and think they know a great deal."
-A key component of nurse advocacy is informing and educating legislators, on matters related to health, nursing and healthcare; utilizing their expertise and experience.
+A key component of nurse advocacy is using our expertise and experience to inform and educate legislators on matters related to health, nursing and healthcare.

 When it comes to influence, it is generally known that people are more easily persuaded by people they like or have something in common with; or with whom they have established a "give and take" relationship.
 To increase your effectiveness as an advocate, it is important to search for commonalities and areas of agreement between you and your representatives.
 These can extend outside of the policy arena; a shared hobby, interest, acquaintance, or affiliation.
 Find your common ground.
-It is also important to provide support, in one or more ways, so you are seen as someone they can rely upon, and so they are incentivized to be seen that way by you.
+Provide support-in one or more ways-so you are seen as someone they can rely upon and so they are incentivized to be seen that way by you.